Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                When `--bs` is 1 and `--bi` is set to 0 batching is disabled.
                                Default: `10000` (10 seconds).
-                               Alternatively can be set using `
+                               Also can be set using `BatchTriggerInterval`
-                               BatchTriggerInterval` environment variable in
-                               the form of a time span string formatted string ` [d.]hh:mm:ss[.fffffff]`.
+                               environment variable in the form of a duration string in the form `[d.]hh:mm:ss[.fffffff]`.
       --bs, --batchsize, --BatchSize=VALUE
                              The number of incoming OPC UA subscription notifications to collect until sending a network